-One hour.
-Participation as a member of a mock trial team representing the School of Law in one of several inter-school competitions in which the School of Law participates each year.
-Allows one hour of credit for each competition up to a maximum of two hours.
-However, requires that students must be selected for participation on a competition team by the faculty coach before they can enroll for credit.
+Participation as a member of an appellate advocacy team representing the School of Law in one of several interschool competitions in which it participates each year.
+One hour for each competition up to a maximum of 2 hours can be earned.
+However, students must be selected for participation on a competition team by the faculty coach before they can register for credit.